 8. Antiques & Collectables Market at Jubilee Market Hall

-The only market in London to be wholly owned by traders, Jubilee Market Hall covers a wide range of wares over the week and has been serving the Covent Garden community since 1904.
-While Tuesday to Thursday market days are reserved for Jubilee Hall’s General Market, and Saturday to Sunday are dedicated to Arts & Crafts items, Mondays are exclusively devoted to antiques & collectibles.
+Jubilee Market Hall is the only market in London to be wholly owned by traders.
+This market covers a wide range of wares over the week and has been serving the Covent Garden community since 1904.
+Tuesday to Thursday market days are reserved for Jubilee Hall’s General Market.
+While Saturday to Sunday are dedicated to Arts & Crafts items, Mondays are exclusively devoted to antiques & collectibles.

 The selection of antiques sold on Mondays is one of the best and broadest in London.
 There is also plenty of history to be told regarding the market itself – which was first built back in 1634, and which makes the vendors a wonderful and interesting group to talk to.
 Professional antique dealers showcase antiques & collectibles from every style and era, including Georgian, Victorian, Edwardian, Art Nouveau, Art Deco, Fine Art, Fine China, Fine Jewellery, Sterling Silver, Antiquarian & Used Books.

 Thanks to the buzz that always surrounds Covent Garden, in addition to the many quality collectible items to choose from, Antiques & Collectables Market at Jubilee Hall is one of the most enjoyed weekly antique markets in London.

 Inspired by European markets, Flea at Vinegar Yard features an eclectic mix of well-chosen booths with an interesting range of delights from the past alongside high-quality handcraft.